CreamyG31337/LLM-Micro-Cap-trading-bot/web_dashboard/schema/README.md

 ```
 This script tests multiple hostname patterns (localhost, host.docker.internal, container name, etc.) and recommends the best one for your setup.
 Useful when using Tailscale or unsure which hostname to use.

-**Note**: These utilities use `DATABASE_URL` from your `.env` file.
+**Note**: These utilities use `RESEARCH_DATABASE_URL` from your `.env` file.
 For Tailscale/remote connections, make sure it includes the password and correct hostname.

 #### 4. `verify_postgres_production.py` - Production verification
 ```bash